-If you jump to their mini agency bundle for $169, you’ll be granted access to all 70 starter site theme demos, their portfolio plugin and your choice of either Ultimate Addons for Beaver Builder or Ultimate Addons for Elementor.
-An agency bundle is also available at $249 that gives you access to more premium plugins from Brainstorm Force.
+If you jump to their essential bundle for $169, you’ll be granted access to all 70 starter site theme demos, their portfolio plugin and your choice of either Ultimate Addons for Beaver Builder or Ultimate Addons for Elementor.
+And a growth bundle is also available at $249 that gives you access to more premium plugins from Brainstorm Force.

 All plans come with a 14-day money-back guarantee.

 Unlike Astra, the developers of OceanWP give users the option of purchasing premium extensions individually.
 All premium OceanWP extensions are sensibly priced at $9.99 a year, but I have no doubt most people will opt for the OceanWP Core Extensions Bundle instead, as it offers better value for money.

 All bundle plans offer the same features: You get 12 months of support and updates, access to all premium plugin extensions, and access to their premium theme demos.